-As we had time to spare on Wednesday morning, we cooked a late breakfast and after that, enjoyed feeding cream crackers to the multitude of ducks and tiny ducklings that homed-in on our boat once they’d heard the recognizable ‘splosh’ of food hitting water.
-A lovely warm day, we continued through Pershore lock back towards the boatyard at a very slow speed in order to take in the glorious weather and picturesque surroundings.
+As we had time to spare on Wednesday morning, we cooked a late breakfast.
+After that, we enjoyed feeding cream crackers to the multitude of ducks and tiny ducklings that homed-in on our boat once they’d heard the recognizable ‘splosh’ of food hitting water.
+A lovely warm day, we continued through Pershore lock back towards the boatyard.
+We cruised at a very slow speed in order to take in the glorious weather and picturesque surroundings.
 The Canada Geese nursing their young in the fields all around, nestled close to grazing sheep and cows.
 Willow trees, bright yellow Rapeseed and Cow Parsley moving in the breeze as we chugged by.

 Having had another walk around Tewkesbury the next day then returning to the boat for breakfast, we told the live-in Avon lock-keeper that we were ready to pass through the Avon lock onto the River Severn and waited for the traffic light to change to green, letting us proceed into the lock.
-Holding the ropes tightly, it was nice for someone else to be doing the work for a change and the friendly lockkeeper also advised us on parts of the navigation to be aware of on the way to the Severn.
+Holding the ropes tightly, it was nice for someone else to be doing the work for a change.
+The lockkeeper also advised us on parts of the navigation to be aware of on the way to the Severn.

 It was a fantastically clear and sunny morning and we happily chugged up the river towards our lunchtime destination: Upton-on-Severn.
-En route we were passed by several motor cruisers with people out on ‘jollies’ and saw a much larger tanker carrying sand to and from nearby works.
-The Severn is much wider than the Avon and feels a little bit ‘samey’ as you cruise along because the scenery doesn’t change very much – mainly fields of cows and various hedges.
+En route we were passed by several motor cruisers with people out on ‘jollies’.
+We also saw a much larger tanker carrying sand to and from nearby works.
+The Severn is much wider than the Avon.
+It feels a little bit ‘samey’ as you cruise along because the scenery doesn’t change very much – mainly fields.
 However, it is well worth the effort to visit Upton-on-Severn which is a fabulous, ‘quintessentially English’ country town.
-As we approached, we had a lovely view of the town and moored up just before the bridge, where moorings are free of charge for 24 hours.
+As we approached, we had a lovely view of the town.
+We moored up just before the bridge, where moorings are free of charge for 24 hours.

 In the morning, we thought we’d have another look around Tewkesbury.
-As we walked down the main road we couldn’t help but notice the delicious smell of home-baking wafting towards us and located its origin at Halfords Family Bakers.
+As we walked down the main road we couldn’t help but notice the delicious smell of home-baking wafting towards us.
+We located its origin at Halfords Family Bakers.
 There were pies, pasties and freshly baked goods of all kinds in their shop and we purchased two gorgeous-looking pies for that night’s dinner.
-This was our last full day, so we made our way back towards the boatyard at Pershore, with just a few locks to do between Tewkesbury and there.
-We were in no hurry, so enjoyed a relaxing journey east, bypassing the boatyard to moor again at the recreation grounds in Pershore and thoroughly enjoying a couple of glasses of wine in the pretty waterside garden of the Angel Inn.
+This was our last full day, so we made our way back towards the boatyard at Pershore.
+There are just a few locks to do between Tewkesbury and there.
+We were in no hurry, so enjoyed a relaxing journey east.
+Bypassing the boatyard to moor again at the recreation grounds in Pershore and thoroughly enjoying a couple of glasses of wine in the pretty waterside garden of the Angel Inn.
 We heated our scrumptious pies from Halford’s Bakers in the oven, having them for our dinner and enjoying our last evening on the boat.